willstepp/writings/hunger/hunger-notes.md

 the ground around the base of the tree fell away and revealed a void.

 Next to the lake he weeps.
 Not from sadness.
 Nor from happiness.
 From the burden.
 Unspoken and perhaps unconscious to him it weighed on his heart.
-The tears helped.

 Tye (chief of war) to Mika: 'Leave it.
 Just stop.
 Nothing will come of it.
 Nobody cares.
 Help us.'